-The idea of making a campfire in the winter and imagine yourself as someone who is struggling to survive into the wilds with the help of rudimentary technology and some survival skills is quite cool.
-Of course, if this is really happening to you it may be cool only when it’s over and what happened is stored in the long-term memory (it also depends on what happened, obviously).
-Survivalism seems to be cooler when it’s only a simulation.
-That being said, if for any reason you are considering making a campfire in the winter (for fun or because you are lost), you will be happy to know that it’s something that can be achieved quite easily.
-If you are into any activities related to trekking, be it hiking, backpacking, or alpinism, among others, you might find some of the tips below useful.
+The idea of making a campfire in the winter and imagining yourself as someone who is struggling to survive in the wilds with the help of rudimentary technology and some survival skills is quite cool.
+Of course, if this is really happening to you, it may feel cool only after it’s over and the event is stored in the long-term memory (it also depends on what happened, obviously).
+If you are into winter camping, you might find some of the winter survival tips below helpful.

-When it comes to choosing the right materials for making the fire, the options will depend on what you can retrieve from the location where you decided to make the camp.
-For instance, wood shavings and dry leaves are very good options but they won’t be retrievable from anywhere and in any weather condition.
-On the other hand, you can also opt for bringing your own tinder material but I would discourage this option because you will be losing lots of fun (and it would be a modest survivalism experience).
+This can also be part of Step 1 if you want to bring everything from home.
+The materials you will use to build the campfire will, of course, depend on your location.
+For instance, wood shavings and dry leaves are very good options, but you won’t find them just anywhere and during any weather condition.
+You can also opt to bring your own tinder material; I discourage this option unless there’s too much snow because you will lose lots of fun (and it would arguably be a modest survivalism experience).

-One of the most important things of a campfire in terms of your survival chances is to ensure that you are able to put the fire out when you want to (and you should never leave the fire unsupervised).
-Among the best safety tips is to have some water (enough to stop a fire).
-The embers should be stirred with something in order to ensure that the water will reach all ashes.
-Finally, because you are nicely considering the next campers, you will remove the ashes and spread them somewhere around the campsite.
+One of the most important things in terms of your survival chances is to ensure that you are able to put the fire out when you want to (and you should never leave the fire unsupervised).
+It is best to have some water with you (enough to stop a fire), even if there is snow.
+The embers should be stirred with something to ensure that the water will reach all ashes.
+Finally, because you are nicely considering the next campers, you should remove the ashes and spread them somewhere around the campsite.

 That’s it.
-If you follow these pieces of advice your chances of making a fire in the winter that is at least OK are quite high.
-Of course, making a campfire takes practice and if you don’t know how to do it in ideal weather conditions then perhaps you should start from there.
-On the Internet, you can find many tips about campfire making and we will make some later.
-If you want your first time with a campfire to be in the winter, then so be it!
-I encourage you to take the challenge if this is something that motivates you.
+If you follow these pieces of advice, your chances of making a campfire in the winter are quite high.
+Of course, making a campfire takes practice, and if you don’t know how to do it in ideal weather conditions, perhaps you should start from there, unless you are up for a challenge.